-Students are expected to maintain a neat, clean appearance during their training, both on campus and at externship sites, because various equipment is used during training, and certain clothing items, such as shorts and open shoes, may not be worn for safety reasons.
+NPCCollege uses a variety of equipment during training, certain items of clothing, such as shorts and open shoes, may not be worn for safety reasons.

-Students are required to wear their designated uniforms and college-issued ID at all times while attending the program.
+Students are required to wear their designated NPC uniforms and College issued ID at all times while attending the program.

 Note: Individual programs may enforce a more stringent dress code policy.
-For any specific program requirements, please refer to the respective syllabi.
+Please refer to the respective syllabi for any specific program requirements.